-Hiking, by most accounts, involves nothing more than putting one foot in front of the other over and over until you reach your final destination.
-However, when you’re on a treacherous trail that’s considered one of the most dangerous hikes in the world, you’ll need a healthy dose of fear and a desire to push your self to the edge — just not over it.
+Hiking involves nothing more than putting one foot in front of the other over and over until you reach your final destination.
+However, when you’re on a treacherous trail that’s considered one of the most dangerous hikes in the world, you’ll need a healthy dose of fear and a desire to push yourself to the edge — just not over it.

 The “Iron Road” was heavily used during World War I to move troops through the mountainous regions of Italy and Austria.
 Today, newer and more accessible routes exist, allowing tourists to get the adrenaline rush of exploring walkways and suspension bridges while tethered to steel cables.
-The support makes this hike the leas dangerous on our list, your safety still relies around your ability to properly clip in along the route.
+While the support makes this hike the least dangerous on our list, your safety still relies on your ability to properly clip in along the route.

 Sometimes referred to as the most dangerous hike in the world, the trek to the top of Mount Huashan has been a spiritual destination for centuries.
 The hike begins at the base of the mountain on the Heavenly Stairs, a massive stone stairway carved into the mountainside.
 As you start up the mountain, you will begin to understand how this section got its name since the stairs seem to go on forever — and that’s the easy part.
 The most real peril begins when you reach the plank path to the peak.
 Rickety wooden boards suspended on the mountainside lead the way, with nothing more than a chain bolted to the rock above the path to steady yourself.
 Don’t look down!